nlenno1/gym-fit-MS4/README.md

 The graph shows an axis of up to 6 however data scores range from 1 to 5 making a 5,5 the highest possible.

+Not all users will be able to access all features.

 #### **I-V Analysis Conclusion**

 After the analysis of the features suggested, all features will be implemented **apart** from feature **3, 11, 15, 16, 18, 20**.
 These have been removed due to complexity and time restraints mainly but have been added to the list of features for future releases.